-Poolesville, MD, a small town of just over 5,000 people, and western Montgomery County are worthwhile diversions for Canal travelers.
+Poolesville, a small town of just over 5,000 people in western Montgomery County, is a worthwhile diversion for Canal travelers.

-In addition to the towpath and the Seneca Creek Greenway Trail, hikers can also wander around and over historic Sugarloaf Mountain, which was used as a lookout by both northern and southern troops in the Civil War.
+In addition to the towpath, hikers and bikers can enjoy Seneca Creek State Park and historic Sugarloaf Mountain.
+Sugarloaf Mountain was used as a lookout by both northern and southern troops in the Civil War.

 From the towpath, follow Edwards Ferry road for about 5 miles or Whites Ferry Road for about 6 miles.